 grades: Capitalize but do not italicize letter grades.
 Use apostrophes for plurals: Frank received five A’s and two B’s.

 health care: Two words.
 One word can be used if called for in proper nouns.

-Hispanic: Latina or Latino is also acceptable; use whichever term is preferred by the subject.
+Hispanic: Latina, Latino or Latinx is also acceptable; use whichever term is preferred by the subject.

 Homecoming: Capitalize when referencing the annual event of a college or university; lowercase in generic usage.

-home page: Two words, lowercase.
-Note that home page is not synonymous with Web site.
-Only the first page of a site is called the home page.
+homepage: One word, lowercase.
+Note that homepage is not synonymous with website.
+Only the first page of a site is called the homepage.

 i.e.: See e.g., i.e.